 Although you are not required to have an expert witness testify on your behalf, they may significantly increase your chances of winning.
 Additionally, the opposing side may also recruit an expert witness for rebuttal.

 If you have been the victim of another person’s negligence or recklessness, you may be eligible to receive compensation for your losses.
-Contact the Oklahoma personal injury lawyers at the Abel Law Firm today by calling 1-800-739-ABEL for a free case evaluation.
+Contact the lawyers at the Abel Law Firm today by calling (405) 239-7046 for a free case evaluation.